 This benchmark by Hortonworks compares performance between Hive M/R (0.10) and Hive Tez (0.13).
 Interestingly there is no comparison to other Hadoop SQL engines.
 You can draw or own conclusions why this is.

 As of this writing the most mature product with the richest feature set is Apache Hive (running on Tez).
 Crucially it offers analytic functions, support for the widest set of file formats, and ACID support (full support in release 0.14)

-So what to do?
+?
 Right now I would run both batch style queries (ETL) and interactive queries on Hive Tez as Hive offers the richest SQL feature set, especially analytic functions and supports a wide set of file formats.
 If you don’t get satisfactory query performance for your realtime queries you may want to look at some of the other engines.
 Impala is a mature solution.
 However, it lacks support for analytic functions, which are crucially important for data analysis tasks.
 Analytic functions will be added to the next release of Impala though.
 Another option is Presto, which offers this feature set.
 At this stage Spark SQL is only in alpha release and does not yet look very mature especially in terms of the SQL features.
 However, it is quite promising for in database style machine learning and predictive analytics (bring the processing to the data rather than data to processing).
 Apache Drill is also only in alpha release and may not be mature enough for your use case.
 If I had to bet my house on which of the solutions will prevail I would put it on a combination of Hive on Spark (for batch ETL) and Spark SQL (interactive queries and in database style machine learning and predictive analytics) to cover all use cases and workloads.
 If Spark SQL matures further in terms of the SQL feature set (analytic functions etc.) and allows for ETL based on the SQL paradigm I would exclusively put my money on it.